adamdecaf/SOC2/policies/cyber.md

 a.
 All risk assessment and treatment activities were completed within the scope of the organization’s information security program.

 a.
 The risk assessment was implemented in the period from [day/month/year] to [day/month/year].
 The risk treatment was implemented from [day/month/year] to [day/month/year].
-Final reports were prepared during [specify period].
+Final reports were prepared during [specify period]. # TODO(adam)

 a.
-The risk assessment and risk treatment process was managed by [person responsible for managing the risk assessment process] with expert assistance provided by [person or company responsible for assistance].
+The risk assessment and risk treatment process was managed by [person responsible for managing the risk assessment process] with expert assistance provided by [person or company responsible for assistance]. # TODO(adam)

 a.
 During the risk assessment, information was collected through questionnaires and interviews with responsible persons, namely the asset owners across organizational units.